 When I started using a natural shampoo bar my hair changed texture almost immediately.
 I usually have fine, soft hair that doesn't have much volume.
 After a couple of washes with the shampoo bar it wasn’t silky soft anymore and felt coarser.
 This wasn’t such a bad thing as I had a bit more volume so at first it didn’t bother me.
-I knew there would be a transition phase, which people call ‘The Purge’, so I didn’t mind too much.
+I knew there would be a transition phase, which I'd heard people call ‘The Purge’, so I didn’t mind too much.
 After a few washes though, my hair felt waxy as if the shampoo wasn’t fully rinsing out and it was at this point I started losing faith in the shampoo bar.

-My top tips for an easy transition to natural shampoo bars.
+Top tips for an easy transition to natural shampoo bars.

 - Rinse your hair thoroughly at each wash to make sure you’re getting rid of every trace of shampoo.